 Bulging brick is a common masonry issue caused by water seeping through the mortar joints of a brick or stone wall.
-It happens when the infiltrated water swells – it’s essentially the same way potholes are formed on the road.
-It can also happen when the anchors holding the wall together rust and cause the wall the loosen.
+The water then swells and puts pressure on the walls.
+Bulging brick can also occur when the anchors holding a wall together rust, causing the wall the loosen.

 This issue is typically noticed once the winter months are over.
-As soon as you see it, schedule repairs through a qualified mason should be planned out as soon as the bulging wall appears.
-They will ensure that your wall doesn’t detach from the structure and collapse.
+As soon as you see it, schedule repairs through a qualified mason – they’ll ensure that your wall doesn’t detach from the structure and collapse.

-Ideally, this bowed brick issue would be dealt with quickly.
-Why?
-Just imagine parts of your wall breaking apart and then having water, snow, or ice accumulate behind the wall.
-Any humidity build up at the back of the wall will cause it to weaken at a faster pace and increase the risk that it collapses.
+Bulging brick, or bowed brick, needs to be dealt with quickly.
+It can cause your wall to fall apart, letting in water and ice and causing further damage.
+Any humidity build-up at the back of the wall will cause it to weaken at a faster pace and increase the chance of collapse.

 Here are some reasons your building might have bulging brick:

-- Excess humidity in the wall cavities causing ice to form during the winter;
+- Excess humidity in the wall cavities – it causes ice to form during the winter

-- Deteriorating mortar joints allowing too much water to seep in;
+- Deteriorating mortar joints that let too much water seep in

-How much does it cost to have deteriorating brick repaired?
+How much does it cost to repair deteriorating brick?

-Repairing bulging brick isn’t always possible, but when it is, it can cost a few thousand dollars.
-However, if the rest of the wall has also been weakened over time – as is often the case – , completely restoring the wall might be necessary.
-This job is no simple feat, nor an inexpensive one.
-For instance, it can cost anywhere between $20,000 and $40,000 for a standard duplex or triplex wall.
+Repairing bulging brick isn’t always possible, but, when it is, it can cost a few thousand dollars.
+However, if the rest of the wall has also been weakened over time, as is often the case, completely restoring the wall might be necessary.
+This job is neither simple nor inexpensive.
+For instance, it can cost anywhere between $24,000 and $48,000 for a standard duplex or triplex wall.

-You won’t want to see your brick wall collapse
+You don’t want your brick wall to collapse

-It must be said, bulging bricks can be extremely dangerous.
+Bulging brick can be extremely dangerous.
 If you notice a bulge in your masonry wall, you should quickly put a safety perimeter in place and get in touch with a professional.
-At times, it’ll be enough to simply solidify the existing structure, but often it’ll be necessary to remove the bricks or stones and to rebuild part of the wall.
+At times, it’ll be enough to simply solidify the existing structure, but often it’ll be necessary to remove the bricks or stones and rebuild part of the wall.

 How to spot bulging brick

-If you notice unusual swelling on your brick or stone wall, there’s a good chance you’re dealing with bulging brick.
-Also, if you feel as though your windows are no longer leveled with your brick and seem higher, it would be important to check the overall appearance of your facade.
-We advise you to call a professional mason as soon as these signs arise to prevent the problem from getting worse.
-Brick issues occur especially during temperature fluctuations, so it’s important to monitor your walls during freeze–thaw periods to avoid bricks or stones from falling.
+If you notice that there’s unusual swelling on your brick or stone wall, there’s a good chance you’re dealing with bulging brick.
+Sometimes it manifests as windows not looking level anymore.
+In either case, it’s important to have a professional check the overall appearance of your façade and to help prevent the problem from getting worse.
+Brick issues often occur during temperature fluctuations, so it’s important to monitor your walls during freeze–thaw periods.

 Painting your stone or brick wall to waterproof it

 This is a terrible idea!
-Although painting your wall may be a way to prevent water from getting in, it will also prevent moisture from the inside to make it’s way out – essentially wiping out all your efforts trying to prevent humidity from entering the wall’s cavity.
-Sooner or later, your mortar joints will completely deteriorate, the anchors will break due to corrosion.
+While painting your wall can prevent water from getting in, it’ll also prevent moisture from getting out.
+Sooner or later, your mortar joints will completely deteriorate, and the anchors will break due to corrosion.
 Not only can it cause further damage to the building’s structure, but it can also force you to rebuild your entire wall prematurely.

 How to solve bowed brick issues